On learning about preons by Jogesh Pati and Abdus Salam

 To turn around, we used the Planck Length and Planck Time as our measuring standards and we were back in the classroom in 112 steps (base-2 notations) and at the current size of the universe and current time (the Now) in a total of 202 notations.
 When we tried to find anything to include on the first 67 notations, we found your preons.

 Pati Preons is on line 46 of our original map of the universe from December 2011!
 That is located at URL: https://81018.com/big-board/.
-See the second column, toward the bottom.
+See the left column, toward the bottom.

 Today, we are even more speculative.
 We are trying to inculcate Wheeler’s quote about simplicity: https://81018.com/most-simple/.
 I hope you have a bit of time to think about a “wholly-other” paradigm.